JacobEFO/DTU_ELE_AltiumLibrary/CONTRIBUTING.md

 The overlay layer is not mandatory to include, but it often increases the overview of the PCB as well as improves the assembly process.

-1. Silkscreen linewidth = 0.2 mm
+1. Silkscreen linewidth = 0.1mm <= 0.15 mm
 2. Reference designator must be drawn directly on the silkscreen layer
 	* Text size = 1 mm
 	* Text width = 0.15 mm
 3. Silkscreen must not be placed over pads or areas of exposed copper
 	* Clearance between silkscreen and exposed copper elements must be at least 0.2mm.
 4. Silkscreen outlines should be inside placement courtyard
+	* Only exception is pin count on connectors
 5. For SMD footprints, silkscreen must be fully visible after boards assembly (no silkscreen allowed under component)
 6. For through-hole components, silkscreen may be placed under component to aid in assembly process
 7. Pin 1 is identified by extending the silkscreen along Pin 1 length of pads when component leads extend outward.

-Pin identification is shown in the following figure:
+Pin identification on silkscreen is shown in the following figure:

 <p align="center">
 	<img src="figures/SilkscreenPolarityMarking.PNG" alt="SilkscreenPolarity" style="width: 60%;"/>